 Feature engineering & extraction

-Requires a human domain expert which
+Requires a human domain expert to

-Only 2.5-5% of available data is being used
+A fraction of available data is analyzed

 By converting the data into small vector of

 features, e.g. statistical correlations, it is

 Processes 100% of the data, with a massive

 waveforms or bytes) in order to make a

 Features selected by a human domain expert can only lean on simple linear properties, limiting the algorithm and neutralizing other correlations or patterns, which could not be rationalized by the features that were pre-defined.